ianheggie/geocoder2/README.md

       ]
     )

-Now, any time Geocoder looks up "New York, NY" its results array will contain one result with the above attributes.
+Now, any time Geocoder2 looks up "New York, NY" its results array will contain one result with the above attributes.
 You can also set a default stub:

-    Geocoder.configure(:lookup => :test)
+    Geocoder2.configure(:lookup => :test)

-    Geocoder::Lookup::Test.set_default_stub(
+    Geocoder2::Lookup::Test.set_default_stub(
       [
         {
           'latitude'     => 40.7143528,